rfernand387/Sentinel2_Level1C_to_L2AGEE/README.md

 1. Prepare processor and directories

-On a fast disk make a directories
+1.1 On a fast disk make a directories
 ./sen2cor
   ../imports
   ../working
   ../exports

-Download Sen2Cor-02.08.00 and extract unzipped folder in the ./sen2cor directory Download S2_L1C_to_L2A.ipynb
+1.2 Download Sen2Cor-02.08.00 and extract unzipped folder in the ./sen2cor directory 1.3 Download S2_L1C_to_L2AGEEbatch.py3
-Download metadata.csv file in ./exports
+1.4 Download metadata.csv file in ./exports
-Download Level 1C files from ESA or USGS and place unzipped products in ./imports

-2. For each product

-2.1 Start an Anaconda 3 terminal,  for the first time importthe gdalCCRS environment,
+1.5 Start an Anaconda 3 terminal,  for the first time importthe gdalCCRS environment,

 (base) conda env create -f gdalCCRS2.yml